shubhanshu02/GSoC-2021-logs/logs.md

 - **21/06/2021:** Async Support for TensorFlow Backend - Apply suggestions from code review.

 - **22/06/2021:** Try async support for TensorFlow Backend using different sessions (`TF_Session`) for each request.

+- **23/06/2021:**
+  1. Test speed of inference in the work done on previous day as compared to sync mode and current async implementation.
+  2. Native backend Convolution layer thread number discussion.